Early rise for those attending Pope’s mass near Quebec City during Canadian visit

 Given the long wait, organizers are encouraging attendees to bring food, a camping chair, parasols and coolers with refreshments.
 Psychological support services will be offered for Indigenous participants.
 A small field hospital will also be set up to provide the necessary medical care as well as sanitary facilities.

-Pope Francis is expected on site about 45 minutes before the event and will deliver the mass in Spanish, his first language.
+Pope Francis is expected on site about 45 minutes before the event and organizers say he will speak primarily in Spanish, his first language.

 Big screens on site outside will offer subtitles in French and English.
 Through the website of the Pope’s official visit, the mass will be translated into a dozen Indigenous languages.